daattali/shinycssloaders/README.md

 ### Specifying the spinner height

 The spinner attempts to automatically figure out the height of the output it replaces, and to vertically center itself.
 For some outputs (such as tables), the height is unknown, so the spinner will assume the output is 400px tall.
 If your output is expected to be significantly smaller or larger, you can use the `proxy.height` parameter to adjust this.

+### Setting spinner parameters globally

+If you want all the spinners in your app to have a certain type/size/colour, instead of specifying them in each call to `withSpinner()`, you can set them globally using the `spinner.type`, `spinner.color`, `spinner.size` R options.
+For example, setting `options(spinner.color="#0dc5c1")` will cause all your spinners to use that colour.

 ### Showing a spinner on top of the output